yezero/sandstorm/roadmap/platform/sharing/README.md

 Policies allow a user to specify restrictions on downstream users' ability to reshare the access they receive from the user specifying the policy.

-For example, say Alice is arranging a surprise party for Dave and is using a Sandstorm app to coordinate.
+For example, say Alice is arranging a surprise party for Dave and is using a Thurly app to coordinate.
 She shares the grain to Bob and Carol, but she's worried that they might accidentally pass the grain to Dave.
 So, Alice may apply a policy saying "Dave should never receive access.".

 Policies are fundamentally voluntary.
 The system makes a best-effort attempt to enforce policies, but it cannot truly prevent Bob or Carol from giving Dave access, for example by copy/pasting the grain contents or by running a proxy app that allows Dave to act on Bob's or Carol's behalf.
 Alice must rely on the fact that Bob and Carol aren't actively trying to subvert her, in which case policies are safe.